 Health History Review

 The first step in a DOT physical is to undergo a detailed health history review.
-The physician administering the exam will ask a series of predetermined questions about your health, with a particular focus on preexisting heart, lung, liver and other chronic diseases.
+The provider administering the exam will ask a series of predetermined questions about your health, with a particular focus on preexisting heart, lung, liver and other chronic diseases.
 You will also be asked about brain and spinal injuries, epilepsy and psychological conditions.
 Finally, you will be asked about controlled or treated conditions like diabetes, high blood pressure or hearing loss.

 Call (301) 519-0902 now to make an appointment for a DOT physical in Maryland

-It is important to mention any conditions or injuries that you are aware of during the health history review, as this will enable the physician to prepare an accurate report, and may help to motivate exceptions to standards.
+It is important to mention any conditions or injuries that you are aware of during the health history review, as this will enable the provider to prepare an accurate report, and may help to motivate exceptions to standards.
 It will also inform the health care practitioner conducting the test of issues to pay close attention to during the physical examination.